The Hidden Cost of Pain Denial in Veterans

 1. Emotional Exhaustion

-Suppressing pain every day is draining.
-Stoicism on the outside can hide deep frustration and fatigue on the inside.
+Suppressing pain daily is draining.
+Stoicism can mask deep frustration and fatigue.

 2. Depression and Anxiety

 Untreated pain is a major risk factor for depression.
-Anxiety follows, as Veterans worry whether things will get worse or stay hidden forever.
+Anxiety emerges as Veterans worry about worsening symptoms or the consequences of silence.

 3. Anger and Irritability

 Pain shortens patience.
-Veterans may lash out at loved ones—not from intent, but from the strain of constant discomfort.
+Veterans may lash out at loved ones not intentionally, but due to ongoing strain.

 4. Identity Strain

-For many, identity is tied to strength.
-When pain interferes but denial blocks acknowledgment, it sparks an inner conflict: “I should be stronger than this.”
+Many tie their identity to strength.
+When pain interferes, but denial blocks acknowledgment, inner conflict arises: “I should be stronger than this.”

 The Social Costs